 1995-1998 BSc.
 (Hons) Biology - University of Wales, School of Biological Sciences, Bangor, UK (Hons.
 Effect of Nitrogen Oxides on Deschampsia flexuosa physiology)

-I have over 20 years’ experience working on algal and plant physiology research and education projects and have extensive knowledge of the international algal biotechnology sector.
+I have over 25 years’ experience working on algal and plant physiology research and education projects and have extensive knowledge of the international algal biotechnology sector.
 I work closely with industry, from micro-SMEs to multinational companies, and government in the algal biotechnology, bioenergy, bioremediation, nutraceutical, metabolomics, education and ecology sector.
 I have worked on numerous consultancy projects and contributed to expert advice in this sector.
+For a period was co-Director and founder of a company Phytofutures Ltd that owned the trademark “Seashoes”, flip-flops made from seaweed.